NFFA-Europe Datashare and IDRP Scientific Data Policy

 - The present data management policy pertains to the ownership of, the curation of, and access to experimental data and metadata collected and/or stored on the NFFA-Europe IDRP within the context of the NFFA-Europe project.

-- Acceptance of this policy is a condition for the award of NFFA-Europe Datashare and IDRP platforms usage.
+- Acceptance of this policy is a condition for the award of NFFA-Europe IDRP facility usage.

 - Users must not attempt to access, exploit, or distribute raw data or metadata unless they are entitled to do so under the terms of this policy.